Buying a House in a Conservation Area

 Failure to do so could result in the local authority serving you with an Urgent Works Notice.

-You are encouraged to repair a property in a conservation area, rather than replace parts, with replacements only being deemed suitable if they enhance the appearance or character of the area.
+The council encourages you to repair a property in a conservation area rather than replace parts, allowing replacements only if they enhance the appearance or character of the area.

-Repairs should be carried out using original designs, methods and materials.
+You should carry out repairs using original designs, methods, and materials.

 Before you buy in a new area, ensure you’ve done your research thoroughly.
 Phil Spencer’s Property Report can do this for you!
 A full report contains information on everything from a property’s title register, residents and neighbours to local schools.
 Get yours below.